 Have an adventure at Jungle Parc

-500 metres from Santa Ponsa’s beach, in a nine-hectare forest, you can experience the only tree circuit adventure on the island.
+500 metres from Santa Ponsa's beach, in a nine-hectare forest, you can Things To Do In Palma Nova on the island.
 Visitors will be able to cross bridges, ropes, vines, and zip wires.
 For adults, there are two circuits.
 For those seeking a more difficult challenge, the Extremo circuit is perfect.
 Children ages four and older can also participate in a pirate circuit.

-6 kilometres away in Magaluf is the Western Water Park.
+6 kilometres away in Magaluf is the Tickets For Western Water Park P975899 Tickets.
 It offers family-friendly attractions.
-Adrenaline seekers will adore Crazy Horses’ competitive parallel slides, The Beast’s 30 metre vertical drop, and El Latigo’s exhilarating sharp turns.
+Adrenaline seekers will adore Crazy Horses' competitive parallel slides, The Beast's 30 metre vertical drop, and El Latigo's exhilarating sharp turns.
 The Daky Park and a few additional slides with shallow finishes will be a hit with the little ones.

 Visit Port Adriano